Service update during Covid-19

 Our digital inclusion drop-in sessions are unfortunately on hold for the protection of our volunteers and the people they support.
 We are now offering digital support by telephone for any Norwich resident needing assistance to get the most out of technology whilst social distancing.
 To be eligible for telephone support, learners must have access to the internet at home, a device to connect to the internet and some prior experience of going online.

-To request assistance or to make a referral please email our Digital inclusion Volunteer Co-ordinator Amie Marie on call her on 07468 724 260.
+To request assistance or to make a referral please email our Digital Inclusion Volunteer Co-ordinator Alex Stapleton on call him on 07384 113998.

-Please be aware that during the Coronavirus (Covid-19) pandemic the majority of Voluntary Norfolk staff are continuing to work from home.
+Please be aware that the majority of Voluntary Norfolk staff are continuing to work from home.

-Voluntary Norfolk’s digital inclusion work enables Norwich residents to develop the skills, capabilities and confidence to access online services, support and activities and increase their independence, wellbeing and resilience.
+Voluntary Norfolk’s digital inclusion work helps people in Norwich, Broadland, Great Yarmouth and South Norfolk to develop the skills, capabilities and confidence to access online services, support and activities and increase their independence, wellbeing and resilience.

 What is a Digital Inclusion Volunteer?